A Blog About Online Gaming and Entertainment Regulations

 Extra Caution Required in Mobile Advertising as New Jersey DGE Releases Guidance for Affiliate Marketers

 Today, the New Jersey Office of the Attorney General, Department of Law and Public Safety, Division of Gaming Enforcement (“DGE”) released additional guidance for affiliate marketing companies working with state online gaming operators.
-The full text of the letter can be viewed here.

 This guidance comes only weeks after the DGE issued warning letters to affiliate marketers who advertised unregulated online gaming websites in conjunction with legal gaming websites licensed by the state of New Jersey.
 Together, these documents signify a new emphasis on this importance of how and where online gaming websites are advertised.